borkh/mcbm-ring-reco/README.md

    ```
    python train.py
    ```
-   The hyperparameters used for training are specified `hyperparameters.py`.
+   The hyperparameters used for training are specified in `hyperparameters.yml`.
    The learning rate is not specified in this file, as the `LR range test` is used to find the optimal learning rate.
 The resulting learning rate is then used for the SGD optimizer together with the `1cycle` policy.
 For more